mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 ### Bug Fixes
 - Fixes a bug where add collider feature didn't work for flat terrain mesh.
 - Fix a bug where vector tile processing fired multiple times depending on Terrain/Image data states
+### Improvements
+- Improves Directions factory and prefabs to provide better UX and support for all types of maps

 ### v2.1.1
 10/15/2019